api404/black-jack/README.md

 ## Technology

-- [TypeScript][ts] - used to speed up development by catching type related issues at or before build time.
+- [TypeScript][ts] - Used to speed up development by catching type related issues at or before build time.
-- [ESLint][eslint] - used to enforce best practices and catch common js errors
+- [ESLint][eslint] - Used to enforce best practices and catch common js errors
 - [Prettier][prettier] - used to format code
 - [React][react] - UI rendering lib
 - [Nextjs][nextjs] - Full stack web framework(pages and REST API)